 On top of the sheathing, we installed two pieces of 1/2″ Micore and Hardibacker to meet the required 2.27 minimum R value for the hearth.
 This is the first layer of Micore.

-This is the new slate hearth on top.
 The floor on the house was level left to right, but it was slightly off level front to back (not bad for a house that’s nearly 100 years old!)

-Here we have cut back the drywall and are dry fitting the slate surround to go around the fireplace.
+We cut back the drywall and are dry fitting the slate surround to go around the fireplace.

 Finished Fireplace Installation